electronicsleep/AutoNagios/README.md

 # AutoNagios

-- Notes on how to install graphing plugin NagiosGraph with the Nagios.
+- Notes on how to install graphing plugin NagiosGraph with Nagios.

 - How to install a example custom check.